regosen/Gapless-5/README.md

   - either an array index into the tracks array, or the string "random" for a random index
 - **shuffleButton**
   - default = true
-  - adds shuffle button to the player
+  - adds shuffle button to the player UI
 - **shuffle**
   - default = false
   - enables shuffle mode immediately after playlist load